-CDBG program staff coordinate with local jurisdictions, private industry and businesses through individual meetings or workshops held to provide technical assistance.
-Coordination takes place with affordable housing developers most often under our housing programs: HOME, HOME-ARP, and Housing Trust Fund (HTF), all throughout the process of program design, implementation, application, awards, and long-term monitoring.
+CDBG program staff coordinate with local jurisdictions, private industry, and businesses through individual meetings or workshops held to provide technical assistance.
+Coordination takes place with affordable housing developers most often under HCD's federal housing programs: HOME, HOME-ARP, and Housing Trust Fund (HTF), all throughout the process of program design, implementation, application, awards, and long-term monitoring.

-Our permanent supportive housing projects include support services intended to address the needs of persons and households who face mental and/or physical health challenges that impact their ability to remain housed.
+HCD's permanent supportive housing projects include support services intended to address the needs of persons and households who face mental and/or physical health challenges that impact their ability to remain housed.
 HCD engages in continuous collaboration efforts with housing providers and private and governmental health, mental health, and service agencies.
-Mostly where these groups intersect are around programs like MHP, which has absorbed the Supportive Housing Multifamily Housing Program (SHMHP), and Housing for a Healthy California (HHC), No Place Like Home (NPLH), and VHHP programs.
+Mostly where these groups intersect are around programs like the Multifamily Housing Program (MHP), which has absorbed the Supportive Housing Multifamily Housing Program (SHMHP), and Housing for a Healthy California (HHC), No Place Like Home (NPLH), and VHHP programs.

-Throughout the process of program design, implementation, application, awards, and long-term monitoring, HCD has ongoing contact with housing providers and health and services agencies, through NOFA and application workshops, stakeholder feedback listening sessions, guideline development, and as a part of long-term monitoring, and regular meetings with housing and service providers.
+Throughout the process of program design, implementation, application, awards, and long-term monitoring, HCD has ongoing contact with housing providers and health and services agencies, through NOFA and application workshops, stakeholder feedback, listening sessions, guideline development, and as a part of long-term monitoring, regular meetings with housing and service providers.
 Each program conducts workshops and collaborates with agencies like California Housing Finance Agency, (CalHFA), California Department of Veterans Affairs (CalVet), California Department of Social Services (CDSS), and local jurisdictions and developers.

-With the passage of AB 2483 on September 28, 2022, HCD has been directed to award incentives to state funded MHP project applicants that agree to set aside units for individuals experiencing homelessness or individuals eligible to receive services.
-HCD is partnering with the Department of Health Care Services (DHCS), which administers

-Medi-Cal funding, to determine that best way to align qualifying services in the units.
-The effective date to award incentives as specified is December 31, 2023.
+With the passage of Assembly Bill 2483 (AB 2483) on September 28, 2022, HCD has been directed to award incentives to state funded MHP project applicants that agree to set aside units for individuals experiencing homelessness or individuals eligible to receive services.
+HCD is partnering with the Department of Health Care Services (DHCS), which administers Medi-Cal funding, to determine that best way to align qualifying services in the units.
+The effective date to award incentives as specified was December 31, 2023.